 What does this tool help you learn?

-This tool alone is not enough for diagnosis.
-If you think you might have a drinking problem, seek help from a health professional no matter how you score on this test.
+This tool alone is not enough to diagnose an alcohol problem.
+If you think you might have a drinking problem, seek help from a health professional no matter how you score on this tool.

 What does your score mean?

-The more signs of an alcohol problem you have, the higher your score will be.
+The more symptoms of an alcohol problem you have, the higher your score will be.
 Your score will appear as one of the following:

 - Low risk for alcohol problems: Your drinking habits are probably not harmful as long as you continue to limit your alcohol intake or don't drink at all.
 See the topic Drinking and Your Health.